 Your solution for moving your solution.
 If the pump in your reservoir fails to come on when it should, your plants don’t get irrigated.
 In an intense growing environment that’s not good, and time is not on your side.
 If you won’t be going back into your room for a couple of days, you will be most unhappy when you return.
 If only you had just peeked in once a day…

 The flip side of that problem is when a pump sticks on.
-Now you have an extensive clean up job with potential water damage to the building.
+Now you have an extensive cleanup job with potential water damage to the building.
 Not to mention a new pump to buy.
 Both of these scenarios could be caused by a faulty timer or the controller you have the pump plugged into, so be sure to check those before replacing the pump.

 4. Hostile Invasion

 They move quick.
-It’s open salad bar in that room 24/7, and the weather is perfect.
+It’s an open salad bar in that room 24/7, and the weather is perfect.
 Bugs never travel alone.
 They like to invite their friends and have this maddening habit of reproducing like crazy upon arrival.
 It doesn’t matter what kind of bug it is either, they all have this in common.

 5. Mercury Rising!

-For those gardens that absolutely require air conditioning, losing it is blatant failure.
+For those gardens that absolutely require air conditioning, losing it is a blatant failure.
 However, you have levels of security options for this problem.

 You can attach your lighting to a high temperature cut off switch.
-If your air conditioning or fans fail, and the temperature rises higher, then the setting on the cut off switch will shut down your lamps to prevent excessive heat, or even the potential for fire.
+If your air conditioning or fans fail, and the temperature rises higher, then the setting on the cut off switch will shut down your lamps to prevent excessive heat or even the potential for fire.
 You now have 24 hours to fix it.
 But if you’re unaware for 3 whole days…

 There are so many things that happen in real-time, regardless of how “automatic” any particular grow is.
 With gardens, we are always at the mercy of Mother Nature, even indoors.
-Check on you plants daily, they enjoy having company.
+Check on your plants daily, they enjoy having company.